 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 We may use your Identity, Contact, Technical, Usage and Profile Data (as defined above) to form a view on what we think you may want or need, or what may be of interest to you.
-This is how we decide which products, services and offers may be relevant for you (we call this marketing).
+This is how we decide which products, services and offers may be relevant for you.

-You will receive marketing communications from us if you have requested information from us or purchased products or services from us and, in each case, you have not opted out of receiving that marketing.
+You will receive these communications from us if you have requested information from us or purchased products or services from us and, in each case, you have not opted out of receiving such marketing communications.